 The primary purpose of building ANY type of business is to create an asset that you can one day SELL for a large profit.
 That’s the goal of most entrepreneurs.
+Work hard for a five to fifteen years and then cash out and live your dreams!

 Another common goal is to build a business that does not need YOU to run it and keep it going.
-Basically, you build a business with a system and the system runs the business without you, all while you enjoy the profits.
+Basically, you build a business with a system, and the system runs the business without you, all while you enjoy the profits.

-Asset Value of a Network Marketing Business
+The Asset Value of a Network Marketing Business

 A network marketing business is an asset.
 I define an asset as anything that produces positive cash flow.